Fitness Model Yanita Yancheva Teases Fans By Lifting Her Crop Top & Lowering Her Bottoms

 Fitness model Yanita Yancheva is known for her fabulous physique, and the beauty put her rock-hard abs on display in her latest Instagram update.

 In the post, Yanita wore a camouflage crop top and matching pair of shorts.
-She lifted the crop top with one hand and flashed plenty of underboob while pulling down one side of her shorts with her other hand.
+She lifted the top with one hand and flashed plenty of underboob while pulling down one side of her shorts with her other hand.
 The pose showed off the chiseled muscles in the model’s washboard stomach as well as her slender waist.

 Yanita wore a face full of makeup that included sculpted brows, heavy eyeliner and a pale color on her lips.
 Her blond hair hung straight down over her shoulder.

 Yanita used editing software to create a mirror image for the post, giving her fans a double dose of her stunning figure.
-In the post’s caption, the beauty said the photo was throwback, and she indicated n the comment section that the snap was taken in 2015.
+In the post’s caption, the beauty said the photo was throwback, and she indicated in the comments section that the snap was taken in 2015.
 Judging from her more recent posts, it doesn’t seem that Yanita’s body has changed much at all since the photo was taken — especially considering the fact that she has had a child since then.

 The post was a smash hit, garnering more than 22,000 likes and 150+ comments within an hour of going live.